keyboard_arrow_up

 Hysteresis

-The difference in the output state of a mechanical system with respect to input history; a component of bi-directional repeatability.
+The difference in the output response of a mechanical system when subjected to a repeated input, influenced by factors such as bi-directional repeatability and mechanical lag.

 Input Horsepower